 All non-African females are descendants of L3 line from Africa, and males have Y chromosome M-168

 Even if we look deeper into genetics; where did Europeans become European?
 In Africa or in Europe?
-Where did Chinese become Chinese?
+Where did the Chinese become Chinese?
 In Africa or in China?
 Living for 20,000 of years in Europe created the modern European with unique gene mutation, which occurred only in Europe, as a branch from the gene pool of the Central Asia stock.
 These mutations were in direct response to the climate and events of Europe not Africa.
-Because if we use this argument then we could also say that, we are all single cell organisms because that is our common origin.
-Haplogroups do not represent modern ethnicities, but prehistoric adaptations that predate any modern self identification.
+Because if we use this argument then we could also say that, we are all single-cell organisms because that is our common origin.
+Haplogroups do not represent modern ethnicities, but prehistoric adaptations that predate any modern self-identification.
 The African is the result of a parallel response to the climatic conditions of Africa.
-And while Africans were continuing to respond to the African environment, the modern day European was doing the same, but in Europe
+And while Africans were continuing to respond to the African environment, the modern-day European was doing the same, but in Europe